-The specific Ethernet controller (NIC) used on a server is platform-specific but all baseboard device options provide support for an NC-SI manageability interface.
+The specific Ethernet controller (NIC) used on a server is platform-specific but all baseboard device options support an NC-SI manageability interface.
 This provides a sideband high-speed connection for manageability traffic to the BMC while still allowing for a simultaneous host access to the OS if desired.

 The Network Controller Sideband Interface (NC-SI) is a DMTF industry standard protocol for the side band management LAN interface.
-This protocol provides a fast multi-drop interface for management traffic.
+This protocol provides a fast multi-drop interface for traffic management.

-The baseboard NIC(s) are connected to a single BMC RMII/RGMII port that is configured for RMII operation.
-The NC-SI protocol is used for this connection and provides a 100 Mb/s fullduplex multi-drop interface which allows multiple NICs to be connected to the BMC.
+The baseboard NICs are connected to a single BMC RMII/RGMII port that is configured for RMII operation.
+The NC-SI protocol is used for this connection and provides a 100 Mb/s full-duplex multi-drop interface that allows multiple NICs to be connected to the BMC.
 The physical layer is based upon RMII, however RMII is a point-to-point bus whereas NC-SI allows one master and up to four slaves.
-The logical layer (configuration commands) is incompatible with RMII.
+The logical layer (Configuration commands) is incompatible with RMII.

-Multi-port baseboard NICs on some products will provide support for a dedicated management channel than can be configured to be hidden from the host and only used by the BMC.
+Multi-port baseboard NICs on some products support a dedicated management channel that can be configured to be hidden from the host and only used by the BMC.
 This mode of operation is configured through a BIOS setup option.